Aimolik/CareHub/README.md

 Don't be irresponsible.

-Urge them to use CareHub.
+Urge your daycare to use CareHub.
+Preschools too!